Informo/specs/content/trust-management/trust-authority.md

 If a user chooses to trust a specific TA, let's name it *SomeNGO.org* here for the sake of simplicity, all sources and TAs trusted by *SomeNGO.org* **must** be considered as trustworthy by clients in accordance with their chosen trust level (documented in [the related section](/trust-management/trust-level/)).

-A trust authority **must** also be able to list sources that it explicitly blacklists for being compromised or ethical reasons, along with the reasons for each addition to the blacklist (2️⃣: identification on MXID, reasons identifier).
+A trust authority **must** also be able to list sources and trust authorities that it explicitly blacklists for being compromised or ethical reasons, along with the reasons for each addition to the blacklist (2️⃣: identification on MXID, reasons identifier).

 ## Suggested trust authority